fermarsan/aixt/docs/API.md

 ## Serial comunication (UART)

 The UART used to be the standard stream output, so the functions `print()`, `println()` and `input()` work directly on the default UART.
 The default UART could change depending on the board or microcontroller, please refer to the especific documentation.
-The syntax for most of UART functions is: `uartx_function_name()`, being `x` the identifing number in case of multiple UARTs.
-You can ommit the `x` for refering to the first or default UART, or in the case of having only one.
+The syntax for most of UART functions is: `uartx_function_name()`, being `x` the identifying number in case of multiple UARTs.
+You can omit the `x` for referring to the first or default UART, or in the case of having only one.

 ### UART setup

 ```v
 uart_setup(baud_rate)   // the same of uart1_setup(baud_rate)
 ```
-- `baud_rate` configurate the comunication speed
+- `baud_rate` configure the communication speed

 ### Serial receiving
 ```v